-Google says hackers steal almost 250,000 logins each week
+Google says hackers steal almost 250,000 web logins each week

 Although experts have suggested using multi-factor authentication (a layer of security in addition to your password) for a long time, public adoption lags behind.
 According to recent data from Duo Security, most Americans don't implement the extra layer of protection.

 But that might be changing.
 Risher said Google is seeing more people adopt less convenient options in order to keep themselves safe.
-For example, Google sold out of the Advanced Protection Program kits soon after they launched.
+For example, Google said Amazon sold out of the Advanced Protection Program kits soon after they launched.
 The kit contains two physical security keys a person would be required to have in order to access to their account.

 Google said it is sharing its latest findings so other companies can also implement better protections to guard against account hijacking.